codacy/codacy-spotbugs/src/main/resources/docs/description/SE_TRANSIENT_FIELD_OF_NONSERIALIZABLE_CLASS.md

 has absolutely no effect.
 This may be leftover marking from a previous version of the code in which the class was transient, or it may indicate a misunderstanding of how serialization works.

+_This bug is reported only if special option <tt>reportTransientFieldOfNonSerializableClass</tt> is set._